 Bill was an exceptional father and grandfather, an exemplary brother and friend and an incredibly supportive husband.
 Once you met Bill, you had a friend for life.
 He taught us all to work hard, be kind and love each other above all else.
 He was a dreamer who never shied away from a challenge.
 He learned this from his father and passed it on to his children who will keep his memory alive in their own children.

 There will be an open house Celebration of Life at the Owens Funeral Home, Champaign, Illinois from 4-6 on Wednesday, March 11.

 In lieu of flowers please donate to the Nowata Historical Society, Nowata, Oklahoma.

-To plant a tree in memory of Bill A. Fisher, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Bill A. Fisher, please visit our floral store.